ngx-translate/core/README.md

 **If you're still using Angular v5, please use ngx-translate 9.x, version 10 and above are only compatible with Angular v6.
 If you need to use RxJS 5, update to 5.6 and use the rxjs-compat library (see [the RxJS update guide](https://docs.google.com/document/d/12nlLt71VLKb-z3YaSGzUfx6mJbc34nsMXtByPUN35cg/preview#)).**

+**If you are using Ionic 3 you currently have to use Angular v5 with ngx-translate v9.
+[Ionic+Angular+NgxTranslate Example](https://stackblitz.com/github/ngx-translate/ionic-example)**

 * [Installation](#installation)
 * [Usage](#usage)
 * [API](#api)